edissyum/opencaptureformem/README.md

 	 - Path to export PDF or PDF/A, no need to modify
 	 - Tmp path, no need to modify
 	 - Modify the default divider if needed (eg. DGS_XXX.pdf or DGS-XXX.pdf)

-# Utilisations
-We use worker and jobs to enqueue process.
-Here is some examples of possible usages :

-    $ python3 /opt/maarch/OpenCapture/worker.py -c /opt/maarch/OpenCapture/src/config/config.ini -f file.pdf
-    $ python3 /opt/maarch/OpenCapture/worker.py -c /opt/maarch/OpenCapture/src/config/config.ini -p /path/to/folder/
-    $ python3 /opt/maarch/OpenCapture/worker.py -c /opt/maarch/OpenCapture/src/config/config.ini -p /path/to/folder/ --read-destination-from-filename

---read-destination-from-filename is related to separation with QR CODE.
-It's reading the filename, based on the **divider** option in config.ini, to find the entity ID
--f stands for unique file
--p stands for path containing PDF/JPG files and process them as batch -process stands for process mode (incoming or outgoing.
-If none, incoming will be choose)

 ## Apache modifications